 It is notable that the 760D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 350D does not provide wifi capability.

 Both the 350D and the 760D have been discontinued, but can regularly be found used on ebay.
 The 350D was replaced by the Canon 400D, while the 760D was followed by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 350D Manual (free pdf) or the online Canon 760D Manual.
+Further information on the features and operation of the 350D and 760D can be found, respectively, in the Canon 350D Manual (free pdf) or the online Canon 760D Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 350D or the Canon 760D – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 350D: